gradle/gradle/design-docs/publication-model.md

 - Run `gradle publish` for a project with just the `maven-publish` plugin applied.
 Verify nothing is published.
 - Run `gradle assemble` for a Java project.
 Verify that the JAR is built.
 - Publish a Java project with compile, runtime and testCompile dependencies.
 Verify only the compile and runtime dependencies are declared in the POM with runtime scope, and that only the JAR is uploaded.
+Verify that the packaging declared in the POM is `jar`.
 - Publish multiple projects with the `java` plugin applied and project dependencies between the projects.
 Verify the POMs declares the appropriate dependencies.
 - Add a cross version test that verifies that a Java library published to a Maven repository by the current Gradle version can be resolved by a previous Gradle version.
 - Copy existing Maven publication tests for java libraries and rework to use `maven-publish` plugin.